aaronrancsik/light-variant/README.md

-# Dark Variant
+# Light Variant
-Gnome Shell extension to apply dark window decorations on selected applications.
+Gnome Shell extension to apply light window decorations on selected applications.
 This extension requires `xprop` to work and is not compatible with applications that use Client Side Decorations (CSD).

 ![Screenshot](https://raw.githubusercontent.com/hardpixel/dark-variant/master/screenshot.png)